akankshya107/evaluation_interface/guideline_summary_evaluation.md

 #### Task Description
 In this task, you will be presented with a short story, along with a summary of the story.
 Please read both the story and the summary carefully.
-We will then ask you to answer several questions that attempt to assess the quality of the summary.
+We will then ask you to answer a question to assess the quality of the summary.
 We will also include an AI-generated inconsistency of the summary with respect to the story, which **may or may not be correct**.
-You can choose to see this AI-generated inconsistency and use it help you answer the questions after you answer the first one.
+We will ask you to judge the correctness of this AI-generated inconsistency.
+We will then ask you if your response to the first question changes with the additional information from the AI-generated inconsistency.

 **Warning:** Some of the stories may contain content that readers could find offensive, disturbing, or otherwise unsettling.
 If you do not feel comfortable with this, please feel free to decline the task.